How to Wear Booties With Different Cuts of Jeans

 b) the shaft of the boot, making sure the booties have a tall enough and narrow enough shaft to fit—and stay(!)—under the pant legs

-So, while I said that with skinny jeans I look for booties with a lower shaft, with straight leg jeans, I look for booties with a higher shaft and a narrow shaft.
-(And yes, I totally think it’s annoying to essentially have to buy all new shoes. 😭)
+So, while I said that with skinny jeans I look for booties with a lower shaft, with straight leg jeans, look for booties with a higher shaft and a narrow shaft.
+(And yes, it’s annoying to essentially have to buy all new shoes. 😭)

 Examples of Booties With Straight Leg Jeans With Different Leg Widths

-Let’s take a look at how the width of pants affects how they pair with booties.
+Let’s look at how the width of pants affects how they pair with booties.
 We’ll look at pairings with slim straight leg jeans and then wider straight leg jeans.

 Slim Straight Leg Jeans With Booties

 Here is the same pair of jeans paired with booties that have three different shaft heights.
-Under each outfit I showed the three boots I’m wearing so that you can see the difference in how tall the shaft is.
+Under each outfit I showed the three boots by themselves so that you can see the difference in shaft heights.

 How to Wear Straight Leg Jeans With Booties

 The second picture shows jeans with booties that have a slightly higher shaft.
 The shaft is also fairly narrow, so it does fit under the pant leg.
-However, it sort of bunches, and while it’s not horrible, it’s not my favorite either.
-These boots might work with a different pair of straight leg jeans, but I don’t love it with this pair.
+However, it sort of bunches, and while it’s not horrible, it’s not my favorite.

 The third picture shows jeans with booties that have a taller and narrower shaft.
 They fit more easily under narrow pant legs and create a more streamlined look.
 Yes!